-This information is to assist parents who want to raise a concern or make a complaint that is related to their child’s education or government school.
+The information below is to assist parents who want to raise a concern or make a complaint that is related to their child's education or government school.

 When making a complaint:

 - your child's schools should always be your first point of contact